This is a promoted post. Read more in our Editorial Policy

 So if you’re looking for a pre-loaded physical bitcoin wallet, or looking for a gift for the bitcoin lover in your life, why not check out TGBex today. – Update, TGBex has shut down in mid 2016.

 If you're looking to buy bitcoin or cryptocurrencies, we can recommend a few options that we use ourselves.
-For a low-fee EU based exchange, we recommend CoinMate.
 If you want to get crypto quickly with a debit or credit card, we recommend CEX.
-If you would like to trade peer-to-peer using cash or bank transfers, we recommend LocalCoinSwap or if you'd like to register for an exchange with a solid mobile app you can make bank payments or debit/credit card payments to, we recommend If you'd like to use a mobile app and pay with a linked debit or credit card and earn a bonus €9 on your first €90 purchase with Coinbase.
+If you would like to trade peer-to-peer using cash or bank transfers, we recommend LocalCoinSwap or if you'd like to register for an exchange with a solid mobile app you can make bank payments or debit/credit card payments to, you can earn a bonus €9 on your first €90 purchase with Coinbase.
+If you're looking for a fully featured crypto exchange and trading platform with a wide variety of cryptocurrencies and tokens, we recommend Binance